yum-food/gpu_fft/README.md

 ## FFT on the GPU

 This is an optimized GPU-based 2D FFT for VRChat.
-It is only suitable for use in worlds.
+Since it uses Custom RenderTextures (CRTs), it is only suitable for use in worlds.

+Please take note that the FFT is generated in bit-reversed order.
+You'll have to bit-reverse your indices when accessing it.
+See `apply_2d_bit_reversal` in `gpu_fft.cc` for an example of how to do that.

 ### Quick start

+Import the unitypackage and open the scene.

 Run CPU simulator: